The Love Song of J. Alfred Prufrock: Epigraph

 The draft version of the poem's epigraph comes from Dante's Purgatorio (XXVI, 147–148):

 He finally decided not to use this, but eventually used the quotation in the closing lines of his 1922 poem The Waste Land.
 The quotation that Eliot did choose comes from Dante also.
 Inferno (XXVII, 61–66) reads:

 In context, the epigraph refers to a meeting between Dante Alighieri and Guido da Montefeltro, who was condemned to the eighth circle of Hell for providing counsel to Pope Boniface VIII, who wished to use Guido's advice for a nefarious undertaking.
-This encounter follows Dante's meeting with Ulysses, who himself is also condemned to the circle of the Fraudulent.
+This encounter follows Dante's meeting with Odysseus, who himself is also condemned to the circle of the Fraudulent.
 According to Ron Banerjee, the epigraph serves to cast ironic light on Prufrock's intent.
 Like Guido, Prufrock had never intended his story to be told, and so by quoting Guido, Eliot reveals his view of Prufrock's love song.

-Frederick Locke contends that Prufrock himself is suffering from a split personality of sorts, and that he embodies both Guido and Dante in the Inferno analogy.
+Frederick Locke contends that Prufrock himself is suffering from a split personality, and that he embodies both Guido and Dante in the Inferno analogy.
 One is the storyteller; the other the listener who later reveals the story to the world.
 He posits, alternatively, that the role of Guido in the analogy is indeed filled by Prufrock, but that the role of Dante is filled by the reader ("Let us go then, you and I").
 In that, the reader is granted the power to do as he pleases with Prufrock's love song.